edgexfoundry/edgex-examples/application-services/custom/camera-management/README.md

 ### 2. Start [Edge Video Analytics Microservice][evam] running for inference.

-> **Note:** The port for EVAM result streams has been changed from 8554 to 8555 to avoid conflicts with the device-usb-camera service.
+> **Note**: The port for EVAM result streams has been changed from 8554 to 8555 to avoid conflicts with the device-usb-camera service.

 ```shell
 # Go back to the root of this example app